Dynamic Mixed-Precision Routing for Efficient Multi-step LLM Interaction: Related Work

 \section{Related Work}

 \paragraph{LLM Agentic Tasks.} Recent work has increasingly focused on applying large language models to agentic settings that require long-horizon decision making~\cite{yao2022react,DBLP:journals/corr/abs-2509-13309,DBLP:journals/corr/abs-2510-21618}, tool use~\cite{schick2023toolformer,DBLP:journals/corr/abs-2411-16313}, and interaction with environments~\cite{DBLP:journals/tmlr/WangX0MXZFA24,DBLP:conf/nips/YangJWLYNP24,DBLP:conf/icml/WangCY0L0J24}.
 These agentic tasks arise in multiple forms, including text-based embodied environments such as ALFWorld~\cite{DBLP:conf/iclr/ShridharYCBTH21} and ScienceWorld~\cite{DBLP:conf/emnlp/WangJCA22}, as well as representative benchmarks for tool use~\cite{DBLP:conf/icml/WangCY0L0J24}, web navigation~\cite{DBLP:conf/iclr/ZhouX0ZLSCOBF0N24,DBLP:conf/nips/Yao0YN22} and software engineering~\cite{DBLP:conf/iclr/JimenezYWYPPN24}.
 Despite differences in surface form, these settings share a common structure of sequential, state-dependent decision making: each step involves observing the current state, selecting an action, and receiving new observations.
-In this work, we focus on embodied, environment-based benchmarks as a representative subclass of this broader agentic paradigm, as they exhibit the same common structure of sequential, state-dependent decision making over long horizons in multi-step interactions.
+In this work, we focus on multi-turn, long-horizon benchmarks as a representative subclass of this broader agentic paradigm.

 \paragraph{LLM Routing.}